Nuclear Radiology Residency

 pet-ct

 Our department is very active in brain molecular imaging research.
-We currently investigate the use of new PET radiotracers that can assist the diagnosis and treatment planning of a variety of brain and head and neck tumors.
+We are currently investigating the use of new PET radiotracers that can assist in diagnosing and treating various brain, head, and neck tumors.

 Cardiac PET Training

 During their training, the resident will be exposed to cardiac viability imaging and myocardial sarcoidosis imaging.
-At our institution, cardiac PET is performed using 13N-Ammonia and pharmacologic stress to evaluate myocardial ischemia, or to combine with F18-FDG to detectmyocardial inflammation, especially in patients with suspected cardiac sarcoidosis.
+Our institution performs cardiac PET using 13N-ammonia and pharmacologic stress to evaluate myocardial ischemia or to combine with F18-FDG to detect myocardial inflammation, especially in patients with suspected cardiac sarcoidosis.

 Schedule & Responsibilities